MickeyKay/better-font-awesome-library/README.md

 ```

 **name**
 The unprefixed icon name (e.g. star).
-The prefix will automatically be prepended.
+The version-specific prefix will be automatically prepended.

 **class**
-Unprefixed [Font Awesome icon classes](http://fortawesome.github.io/Font-Awesome/examples/), to which the appropriate prefix will automatically be added.
+Unprefixed [Font Awesome icon classes](http://fortawesome.github.io/Font-Awesome/examples/).
+The version-specific prefix will be automatically prepended to each class.

 **unprefixed_class**
 Any additional classes that you wish to remain unprefixed (e.g. my-custom-class).